alan-turing-institute/data-safe-haven/docs/README.md

 ## Sharing the user guides

 There are several ways to make shareable PDF files from the documents above.
-You can do so either by copying to a word document and exporting to PDF, or using the Pandoc tool, as below:
+You can do so either by selecting the contents of the markdown document as displayed on Github and copying and pasting into a word document and then exporting to PDF, or by using the Pandoc tool, as below:
 - Install [Pandoc](https://pandoc.org/installing.html)
 - Install [XeLaTex](http://xetex.sourceforge.net/), generally by installing a full LaTeX environment such as [Tex Live](http://www.tug.org/texlive/) (Windows / Linux) or [MacTex](http://www.tug.org/mactex/) (MacOS).
 - Create PDF using the following, replacing FILENAME with the correct file name: `pandoc FILENAME.md --pdf-engine=xelatex -o FILENAME.pdf -V geometry:margin=1.2in`